 The ATO says

-You may be able to claim part of your home insurance if your home is also your principal place of business – that is, you run your business from home, and a room is set aside exclusively for business activities.
+In limited circumstances, you may be able to claim a deduction for part of your occupancy expenses.
+One example is where your home is also your principal place of business – that is, you run your business from home, and a room is set aside exclusively for business activities.

-- a tradesperson or craftsperson who has their workshop at home
+- a tradesperson or craftsperson who has their workshop at home; or

 - a doctor or dentist who has their surgery or consulting room at home.

-You can work out how much to claim by looking at the floor area (as a proportion of the floor area of your whole home).
+You can work out how much to claim by looking at the floor area that is your place of business (as a proportion of the floor area of your whole home).
 The proportion of the work area will be the same proportion of insurance you can claim.

-You may have to pay CGT (Capital Gains Tax) when you sell your home if you have used any part of it for business purposes.
-You don’t get the full main residence exemption if your home is your principal place of business, although you’re probably entitled to a partial exemption.
+You may have to pay CGT (Capital Gains Tax) when you sell your home if you have used any part of it for business purposes as you don’t get the full main residence exemption, although you’re probably entitled to a partial exemption.